 Unless you’re vegetarian, it’s hard to resist a big, juicy steak every once and a while.
 I’m not a huge meat eater myself—I only eat red meat several times a month—so when I do, I want it to be good.
 Really good.
 A tender steak with a crispy, flavorful exterior always hits the spot.
 It took some trial and error, but learning how to cook steak perfectly has been one of my best kitchen moves.
-I think I’ll show it off on Father’s Day since these steak recipes look like the perfect meal for dad.
-And then any night after.

 Top: Grilled Skirt Steak with Tomato Salad at What’s Gaby Cooking | Filet Mignon with Porcini Mushroom Compound Butter at FoodieCrush